 The graph below illustrates the percentage of marketing respondents that use each content or offer:

 The take-away?
-Most respondents prefer video over white papers, case studies, even live demos with reps.
-And you should factor that into your 2013 content marketing strategy.
+Most respondents prefer online video over white papers, case studies, even live demos with reps.
+And you should factor that into your future content marketing strategy.

 Marketing automation giant Eloqua and CMO.com (

 Thanks to Ashley Verrill at Software Advice for this sharing this deeper insight.

 The web trending towards video is made obvious by much more than the example above.
 After all, YouTube is the number two search engine in the world.
 This may lead you to the conclusion that we simply don’t like to read anymore.
 But the video preference situation we’re witnessing is much more detailed than that.
 So the question you may be asking yourself (or your boss may be asking you) is: Why video?

 For this, let’s reference an expert.
 A real Ph.D. level expert, Susan Weinschenk, Ph.D. — also known as The “Brain Lady.”
 As a leading speaker, author and consultant to brands like Amazon, Disney, Walmart and South By Southwest, she brings a deep understanding of the psychology of customers and why they do what they do.

 She has uncovered four core, very human reasons we are drawn to video:

 #1: The Fusiform Facial area makes us pay attention to faces – this is an actual brain function that hard-wires us to use the human face as a gathering point for information and believability.